 Your child's brain is going through a lot of changes in these early years!
 We want to know more about the activity happening.
 We do this using something called EEG.
 It looks like a net with many dots that fit right over your child's head like a cap.
 Your child will watch a movie while wearing the cap and we will record the electrical activity coming from the brain.
 EEG is totally safe, and we can answer any questions that you or your child have.
 A lot of kids are excited to give it a try, and we love that parents can get great pictures of their child with the EEG cap on!
 We will be sure to take good care of your child's hair, no matter the texture and length!

 Playtime can get more fun as kids learn to do and say more.
 We want to give you and your child a chance to play together for about 10 minutes while your child wears a small recorder.
 This allows us to learn more about the words they say.
 We’ll hand you some toys and leave the room for this part, so that we don’t interrupt your time together.

-While we can find out a lot about our lives through asking questions, some stories about our lives our best told through our biology.
-For example, we can learn about how stressed we’ve been over the past few months by analyzing our hair!
-To do this, we will ask if it’s okay to take a few hair strands from an unnoticeable spot on your head and your child’s head.
-We can also learn about how the environment is affecting our body through saliva.
-To do this part, we will ask if it’s okay to take a quick swab of saliva from the inside of your cheek and your child’s cheek.
-Before both these parts, we will show you a quick video with more information, let you ask any questions, and then decide if you’d like to be a part!
+While we can find out a lot about our lives through asking questions, some stories about our lives are best told through our biology.
+We can learn about how the environment is affecting our body through saliva, and during the visit you will have an opportunity to donate saliva with a quick swab from the inside of your cheek and your child’s cheek.
+When you come for your visit, we will show you a quick video with more information, let you ask any questions, and then let you decide if you’d like to take part!

 Height and Weight Measurement